PlanetPuffer/Data-Analysis-Project/README.md

 # Group members: Bo Zheng Ma, Rick Zhang, Warisa Khaophong

+## Description:
+This is my ENSF 692 group project, where myself and my teammates manipulated data using numpy and pandas to present trends in data.

 ## Outline:
 * Design and document a terminal-based Python application
 * Select, import, and manipulate a set of data